Publication Ethics and Code of Conduct

 All submissions must be original work of the authors.
 If the current paper is an expansion of an ongoing publication series, or if the journal article is an extension of a conference paper, we expect all authors to cite the original publication and ensure that the content presented in the Journal exceeds the content presented in the conference paper (or any other previous or concurrent publication) by at least 50%.
 To reiterate, at least 50% of all figures must be different, and in addition at least 50% of all text, findings and results must be new and unpublished.
 Please refrain from copy-pasting original content from other manuscripts into your current submission.
 All previously published content is copyright protected with the respective previous publisher.
 Similarly, once published in the DFI Journal, the copyright of the submitted material is transferred to DFI.
 All authors must sign the copyright agreement form through the Editorial Manager or click here to download the Copyright Transfer Agreement.
 Email signed Copyright Agreement Form to: email@example.com.
 Authors are also required to disclose whether the manuscript submitted to the DFI Journal has been concurrently submitted elsewhere.

 All manuscripts submitted to the DFI are treated confidential and will not be shared with any individual or publisher.
 DFI accepts new and unpublished content according to its copyright and ethics guidelines, and does not allow dual submission (i.e., a paper is submitted to two different journals at the same time and undergoes concurrent review processes).
 Similarly, dual publication (same content) is prohibited as outlined above.
-DFI is a member of the COPE and follows the guidelines set forth by COPE regarding issues of scientific misconduct.
+The DFI Journal’s standing membership with COPE is currently in the certification process and the DFI Journal follows the guidelines set forth by COPE regarding issues of scientific misconduct.
 Fabricating or falsifying data is a major violation of proper scientific conduct.
 Authors identified of violating the general rules set forth by COPE will be asked to supply all supporting data and results for evaluation.
 If the DFI Journal or COPE staff find cause for further investigation, the issue may be referred to the author(s)’ institution and/or funding agency for investigation.